ioanziko/Unispace/README.md

 # Unispace
 This repository is the result of a project in the Department of Electrical and Computer Engineering of the Democritus University of Thrace, in Xanthi, Greece.
-This project was developed in 2019 throughout the "Software Engineering" course and it is the work of students during the semester.
+This project was developed in 2019 throughout the "Software Engineering" course and it is the work of students during the semester.<br>
-It is a web-based university management software, for use by students, faculty and administrators.
+It is a web-based university management software, for use by students, faculty and administrators.<br>
 It supports enrollment, grade books, a messaging service and overall curriculum management.
 It supports all modern browsers and we have also created an Android app.

 ## Technologies-Prerequisites
-This project was written in HTML, CSS, Bootstrap, JavaScript, jQuery, PHP and SQL.
+This project was written in HTML, CSS, Bootstrap, JavaScript, jQuery, PHP and SQL.<br>
 In order to execute, it requires a web server or local testing software like xampp or wamp.

 ## Getting Started